v4rshi/v4rshi.github.io/sentiment_analysis.md

 ### Data Pipeline Flowchart

-To provide a clear picture of how our Spotify sentiment analysis and recommendation system works, we've created a visual representation of the data pipeline.
-This flowchart illustrates the main steps of our process, from initial data collection to the final user interface:
+To provide a clear picture of how our Spotify sentiment analysis and recommendation system works, I've created a visual representation of the data pipeline.
+This flowchart illustrates the main steps of my process, from initial data collection to the final user interface:

 <div style="text-align: center;">
     <img src="images/spotify_project/flowchart.png?raw=true" width="300" class="zoom" alt="Zoomable Image"/>
 </div>

-1. **Data Collection (Blue)**: We begin by gathering data from two primary sources - the [Spotify API](https://spotipy.readthedocs.io/en/2.24.0/) for user listening history and the [Genius API](https://docs.genius.com/) for song lyrics.
+1. **Data Collection (Blue)**: I begin by gathering data from two primary sources - the [Spotify API](https://spotipy.readthedocs.io/en/2.24.0/) for user listening history and the [Genius API](https://docs.genius.com/) for song lyrics.

-2. **Data Processing (Green)**: In this stage, we clean and prepare our data.
+2. **Data Processing (Green)**: In this stage, I clean and prepare the data.
 This involves removing duplicates from the Spotify data and cleaning the lyrics obtained from Genius.

-3. **Sentiment Analysis (Orange)**: Here, we use a RoBERTa model to analyze the cleaned lyrics and classify the emotions expressed in each song.
+3. **Sentiment Analysis (Orange)**: Here, I use a RoBERTa model to analyze the cleaned lyrics and classify the emotions expressed in each song.

 4. **Recommendation Engine (Purple)**: This is where the magic happens.
-We combine mood-based filtering with popularity scoring to generate personalized song recommendations.
+I combine mood-based filtering with popularity scoring to generate personalized song recommendations.

 5. **User Interface (Red)**: Finally, we present our results to the user.
-They can select their current mood, and our system will display tailored song recommendations.
+They can select their current mood, and the system will display tailored song recommendations.

 ## The Data